Python-PyQt/PyQt6-Docs/descriptions/QtGui/QInputDevice-devices-f.rst

     :status: todo
     :pysig: 85ab5de8365213122415b547be716786
     :realsig: ()
-    :digest: f2a2b505d9689a7ce650347cccc2ab55
+    :digest: 01fd813332c1f93b1686d5d70cb52afc

 Returns a list of all registered input devices (keyboards and pointing devices).

+**Note:** The list of devices is not always complete on all platforms.
+So far, the most-complete information is available on the X11 platform, at startup and in response to hot-plugging.
+Most other platforms are only able to provide generic devices of various types, only after receiving events from them; and most platforms do not tell Qt when a device is plugged in, or when it is unplugged at runtime.

 **Note:** The returned list cannot be used to add new devices.
 To add a simulated touch screen for an autotest, QTest::createTouchDevice() can be used.
-Platform plugins should call  to add devices as they are discovered.
+Platform plugins should call QWindowSystemInterface::registerInputDevice() to add devices as they are discovered.